christopherhuntley/data5405/Syllabus.md

 Email: chuntley@fairfield.edu (please use Slack if possible; see below)

 ## Office Hours
-  * We will have four (ungraded but *highly* recommended) coding workshops, as indicated in the course schedule.
+  * We will have three (optional but *highly* recommended) Sunday night workshops, as indicated in the course schedule.
 Zoom links will posted in the class Slack channel.
   * Other times are by appointment only.
 However, use the class Slack channel for general inquiries or to schedule Zoom calls.

 ## Resources